tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 Network slicing provides the ability to partition a physical network into multiple isolated logical networks of varying sizes, structures, and functions so that each slice can be dedicated to specific services or customers.
-Network slices need to operate in parallel with varying degrees of isolation while providing slice elasticity in terms of network resource allocation.
+Network slices need to operate in parallel while providing slice elasticity in terms of network resource allocation.
 The Differentiated Service (Diffserv) model allows for carrying multiple services on top of a single physical network by relying on compliant nodes to apply